Leo-Simpson/c-lasso/paper/paper.md

 - *Cross Validation*: This setting allows the selection of the regularization parameter $\lambda$ via k-fold cross validation for $\lambda \in [\lambda_{\min}, \lambda_{\max}]$.
 Both the Minimum Mean Squared Error (or Deviance) (MSE)  and the "One-Standard-Error rule" (1SE) are available [@Hastie:2009].

 - *Stability Selection*: This setting allows the selection of the $\lambda$ via stability selection [@Lin:2014; @Meinshausen:2010; Muller:2020].
+Three modes are available for the selection of variables over subsamples: selection at a fixed $\lambda$ [@Muller:2020], selection of the q first variables entering the path (the default setting in `c-lasso`), and selection of the q largest coefficients (in absolute value) across the path [@Meinshausen:2010].

-The python syntax to use some specific model selection is the following
+The python syntax to use a specific model selection is exemplified below:

 ```python
 # Example how to do only cross-validation and path computation: